 Here are a few best practices for sending effective welcome emails:

-- Give them a gift - When people subscribe to your email list, they’re doing you a favor.
-Show your gratitude by offering a discount code or another useful offer like the NWSL Shop:
+When people subscribe to your email list, they’re doing you a favor.
+Show your gratitude by offering a discount code or another useful offer like Under Armour:

-- Reward customer referrals.
 Your new email subscriber could easily turn into two.
 Encourage new subscribers to invite a friend to sign up for your emails in exchange for a free gift or a discount code.
-Take Atoms for example:
+Take SALLY'S for example:

 6. Send Email Receipts